iande/decogator/README.md

    might become tricky, though.
 3. Consider accepting blocks as the advice method, instead of using the :call option.
 This could take some work, because you really can't pass blocks to blocks in Ruby 1.8.
+To do this, you'd have to re-work your advice method definition code (no more shortcuts with [:before, :after ...].each ...).
+You will also need to modify your advice classes to handle blocks instead of sending messages to objects.
 4. RDocs.
 Documentation should really start taking a higher priority in my life.